kyleschmolze/FEWD_public/Week 5/02_jquery/jquery_notes.md

 ## Cash Register

+####Step 1
 Create a cash register page which takes in prices from an input, then adds them do the page using jQuery, and adds up the total of all the prices.
+Starter code is in `code/cash_register`

+####Step 2
-**Advanced**: Create 2 inputs, one for the name of the item, one for the price.
+Create 2 inputs, one for the name of the item, one for the price.
 Render the items and prices on the receipt.

-####Instructional Design Notes

-*	Demo the final version before starting the code along.
-*	We found it helps to discuss / write the pseudo code for the application before starting to code.
-*	Refactor the exercise to use anonymous functions
-	*	Anonymous functions are included because we want students to be able to understand jQuery documentation.
+####Advanced
+Use an array to keep track of all elements.
+Add a "-" button next to each item to remove the item from the receipt, which also updates the total correctly.